 When choosing the escrow agent or a trustee or depositary, the parties might consider whether any of them has an existing or strong relationship with such agent to address potential conflicts of interest but also so that they are in a position to negotiate better fees and terms under the escrow agreement (or the applicable guarantee trust or security deposit agreements).
 Both parties look for a reliable independent party so that it will not be prejudiced towards or against any of them in following the agreed upon rules and procedures, especially regarding release of funds to any of them.

-It is advisable that the parties identify who the escrow agent will as soon as possible be able to negotiate the escrow agreement in good time, as well as to agree on the way the agent’s fees will be paid between the parties.
+The parties should identify who the escrow agent will be as soon as possible, to be able to negotiate the escrow agreement in good time, as well as to agree on the way the agent’s fees will be paid between the parties.
 Although the parties may negotiate the payment of the escrow agent’s fees, it is very common for the escrow agent’s fees to be split between the indemnifying party or seller and the indemnified party or buyer.
 Furthermore, it will give the parties time to determine the rules applicable to the investment of the funds in escrow (or guarantee trust or security deposit).

 Escrow amount and term

 In M&A transactions, when determining the amount of the escrow (or amount transferred into a guarantee trust or security deposit), the indemnified party will usually try to ensure that the amount is high enough to cover all possible indemnity claims and that the term is equal to the survival period for non-fundamental representations and warranties agreed upon in the transaction agreement, which typically may range from six months to as long as three years (most commonly between 12 and 18 months).